-As a business, you will have to determine if you “sell” personal information under the CCPA.
-One common scenario that many businesses consider a sale under the CCPA is the use of interest-based advertising.
-You can read more about it in our two-part blog series.
-If you are “selling” information, you must provide California consumers with a way to opt-out of this sale.
+As a business, you will have to determine if you sell or share personal information under the CCPA, such as through the use of interest-based advertising.
+If you are selling or sharing information, you must provide California consumers with a way to opt-out.

 If you use interest-based advertising, you’ll want to ensure web visitors can opt out of having their information shared with ad networks.
 Doing so helps you build trust with customers and web visitors through transparent consent-based privacy practices.
 Additionally, non-compliance with the CCPA may result in monetary penalties.
 Read about why it’s better to get compliant sooner rather than later.